nextflow-io/nextflow/docs/google.md

 }
 ```

-:::{versionadded} 23.06.0-edge
+:::{versionadded} 23.08.0-edge
 :::

 The `machineType` directive can also be an [instance template](https://cloud.google.com/compute/docs/instance-templates), specified as `template://<instance-template>`.
-Using an instance template will overwrite the `accelerator` and `disk` directives, as well as the following Google Batch options: `cpuPlatform`, `preemptible`, and `spot`.
+Using an instance template will overwrite the `accelerator` and `disk` directives, as well as the following Google Batch config options: `cpuPlatform`, `preemptible`, and `spot`.

 To use an instance template with GPUs, you must also set the `google.batch.installGpuDrivers` config option to `true`.